nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-EventListeners.md

 ## Reacting to a Click

-Now it is time to listen for your first browser generated event.
+Now we can listen for a browser generated event.
 When the user clicks on the logout button in the top-right corner, you are going to display a message that it was clicked.

 Add the following code, refresh your browser, and click the logout button.

+> src/scripts/main.js

 ```js
 applicationElement.addEventListener("click", event => {